user1m/votingdapptut/Readme.md

     var candidateNames = Object.keys(candidates);

-    //initialize canidate votes to 0 until we have an instance of the contract instance
+    //initialize candidate votes to 0 until we have an instance of the contract instance
     $(document).ready(function(event) {
         for (var i = 0; i < candidateNames.length; i++) {
             let name = candidateNames[i];